 Megan Blewett, PhD

-Megan Blewett is the co-founder and Vice President of Corporate Development at Iris Medicine, a Venrock-backed therapeutics company.
+Megan Blewett is the co-founder and President at Iris Medicine, a Venrock-backed therapeutics company.

 She also co-founded Kelonia Therapeutics, which is engineering novel lentiviruses to achieve tissue-specific delivery of gene therapies.
 Megan was previously an investor at Venrock, where she worked on the launch of Federation Bio, a microbiome company developing bacterial consortia to treat serious metabolic and immune diseases.